First of all, I searched my inventory for everything called "object." Any Second Life

 I took a moment and decided that since I had removed all of the nameless "objects" from my inventory, I would at least be able to see the descriptions and titles of the remaining pieces.
 I found so, so many ancient pixels that I had built or had been given so many years ago.
 I have such fond memories attached to some of those objects... how strange.
 Does that make the objects as real as a special book that sits on my shelf?
 I think so.
 It's all valued in my heart.

 Still, it drives me crazy.
 I will let these objects go.

 happy while they are being interviewed on the television.
 I don't want to offend anyone, but is it possible that as long as no one was hurt, there is almost a sense of relief coming from that victim?
 Not always, and possibly never, but is it a possiblity that deep down, a reset, even a forced one, is sort of welcomed by us?
 All of that stuff brings quite a bit of weight.
 Again, reference the look on the hoarder's face.

 Until then, I am just going to take my time, give away some stuff, throw away a bunch, and get rid of multiples.
 So many multiples.
-Perhaps as new players pop into existence in the world, a Linden helper can take them by the side and warn them, and I mean scare them, about the dangers of overpacking their inventories with so much stuff.
-Explain copyable objects, remind people to skip picking up copyable objects when they move, and instead, just delete them.
-Get rid of those copies.
+Perhaps as new players pop into existence in the world, a Linden helper can take them by the side and warn them, and I mean scare them

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+Anyway, I'm off in-world.
+I have a ton of random pieces of junk to get rid of, somehow.
+If you have any tips to help, please feel free to put them in the comments section.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!